olga-od-ua/hello_ireland/README.md

 Implemented features are presented in the [THE SCOPE PLANE](#the-scope-plane-table) in the column related to the first release.
 Below are some notes about the existing features.

 - REVIEWS.
 Any Site User can leave a review (or several reviews) on any product.
 There is no editing available in order to capture the thoughts of that specific reviewer at the time of the review and avoid having users to edit some details of their reviews thus confusing other Site Users with contradicting information.
 Users, however, are allowed to delete their own reviews entirely.
 Every product details page displays all the reviews, the rating given at the time of the review, the review message, the date and the reviewer's username.
-It is understood that at when the is a considerable number of reviews is stored, it will be rather unreadable so the presentation of the review will have to be changed to a differently styled section with pagination.
+It is aknowledged that when there is a considerable number of reviews is stored, it will be rather unreadable so the presentation of the review will have to be changed to a differently styled section with pagination.
 It is also known that it is not practical or safe to allow a user to leave as many reviews as they like.

 ### Future Features

 1. There is currently no sizes or dimensions information available, as well as no size or dimensions selection for an image available throughout the website.
-Due to time constraints these features have not been implemented yet and are planned to be implemented in the future.
+Due to time constraints, these features have not been implemented yet and are planned to be implemented in the future.
 Frame sizes will become available when images can be sold in printed versions.
 It is also planned to display dimensions of digital images in the product details in the future.

 2. Currently any authenticated user can leave a review for any product.
-As a future feature, it is planned to destinguish whether the reviewer bought the image they are reviewing in the past or whether they bought a different image or whether they have not made a purchase from the website yet.
+As a future feature, it is planned to distinguish whether the reviewer bought the image they are reviewing in the past or whether they bought a different image or whether they have not made a purchase from the website yet.

 3. Currently any authenticated user can leave as many reviews as they like.
-In the future it is planned to put some restrictions in place (e.g. only one review per product or allowing to only review products that the user had bought in the past).
+In the future, it is planned to put some restrictions in place (e.g. only one review per product or allowing to only review products that the user had bought in the past).

 4. As a future feature, it is planned to display all the reviews that a specific user left on the website on their account for their reference and management (i.e. deletion).

 5. Once there is a considerable number of reviews on one page at a time (e.g. more than 10-15) it is planned to implement pagination or other feature to make the reviews part of the website more readable and intuitive.

 6. Social links in the footer were added for visual purposes only and do not carry out any critical functionality.
 They are currently linked to the home page of the respective website.
-In the future they will be redirecting the user to the appropriate destination.
+In the future, they will be redirecting the user to the appropriate destination.

 7. Rating field will be removed from the Add a Product form and the ratings data will be taken from user reviews.
 As this feature is not implemented yet (due to time constraints), sorting by rating is not currently implemented.